imagineLife/human-effort/ux-workflow.md

 - buttons && interactions
 - execution of user-choice options & results
 - text explaining element options, routing concerns, edge-cases
+- **In a heavily data-driven application,** annotations can allude to data-driven elements that will vary by data

 ### Artifacts && Success